Warning

 User access to Marketplace API

 Only authenticated users can access endpoints that deal with updating user information, creating and updating listings, and initiating and transitioning transactions.
+On private marketplaces, all endpoints require an authenticated user access token, and operators can also further limit individual users from posting or editing listings, or from viewing marketplace data.

 Through initiating and transitioning transactions, authenticated users have access to functionalities that do not have specific endpoints.
 For instance creating and accepting bookings and reviewing transaction counterparties are actions that can only happen within the context of a transaction process.